Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Conclusion

 Second, we proposed a planning algorithm computing optimal plans between any two states for a given HiMM $Z$, consisting of two steps.
 The first step, the Optimal Exit Computer, preprocess the HiMM by computing optimal exit costs for each MM in $Z$.
 This step needs to be done only once for a given HiMM $Z$ with time complexity $O(|X|)$, where $|X|$ is the number of machines in $Z$.
 The second step, the Optimal Planner, can then repeatedly use the optimal exit costs to rapidly compute optimal plans between any states, by first removing irrelevant subtrees of $Z$, then searching on the reduced HiMM $\bar{Z}$, and finally expanding the found trajectory of $\bar{Z}$ to an optimal plan to $Z$.
 The resulting time complexity of the Optimal Planner is $O(\mathrm{depth}(Z) \log ( \mathrm{depth}(Z)))$.
 The algorithm also handles modifications efficiently in the sense that the Optimal Exit Computer only needs to recompute the optimal exit costs for parts of the HiMM affected by the modifications, with time complexity $O ( \mathrm{depth}(Z)))$.
 The Optimal Exit Computer also efficiently exploits identical machines, only needing to compute the optimal exit costs for one of the identical machines, which in the best case reduces the time complexity to $O ( \mathrm{depth}(Z)))$.
 These time complexity expressions are simplified for brevity, see the paper for the full expressions.

 Finally, we validated our planning algorithm on two systems, comparing it with Dijkstra's algorithm, Bidirectional Dijkstra and Contraction Hierarchies.
 We noted that we significantly outperform Dijkstra's algorithm and Bidirectional Dijkstra on large-scale systems.
-Moreover, Contraction Hierarchies generally founds optimal plans faster than our planning algorithm (2-35 times faster), but at the expense of a much slower preprocessing step in general (several magnitudes slower for large scale systems).
-In particular, our Optimal Exit Computer handles modifications and exploits identical machines several magnitudes faster than Contraction Hierarchies (with computation time comparable or even faster than a Dijkstra search), and enables computation of optimal plans for enormous systems with identical machines (e.g., having $10^{150}$ states if one would not group together identical machines), intractable for the other~methods.
+Moreover, Contraction Hierarchies generally founds optimal plans faster than our planning algorithm (2-35 times faster), but at the expense of a slower preprocessing step in general (in the worst case several magnitudes slower for large scale systems).
+Thus, our planning algorithm obtains a good balance between preprocessing time and query time.
+Moreover, our Optimal Exit Computer handles modifications and exploits identical machines several magnitudes faster than Contraction Hierarchies (which instead recomputes the preprocessing step from scratch), and enables computation of optimal plans for enormous systems with identical machines (e.g., having $10^{150}$ states if one would not group together identical machines), intractable for the other~algorithms.